No, Nevada is not a no fault state. Instead, Nevada is a “fault state” for car accidents and personal injury cases in general.

 When if I was partly at fault?

-Nevada is a modified comparative negligence state (“shared fault“).
-This means that parties who are at least 50% responsible for an accident are liable to you, even if you share some of the blame – such as by not wearing a seat belt during a car crash.
+Nevada is a modified comparative negligence state (“shared fault”).
+This means anyone who is at least 50% responsible for an accident is liable to you even if you share some of the blame (such as by not wearing a seat belt during a car crash).

-Note that Nevada tort laws are different from states like California which follow a “pure comparative negligence” model, where any victim is eligible to recover damages even if they were mostly at fault.
+Note that Nevada tort laws are different from states like California which follow a “pure comparative negligence” model.
+There, any victim is eligible to recover damages even if they were mostly at fault!

 How do I collect damages following a car accident in Nevada?